escalier-lang/escalier-next/design/guiding-principles.md

 ## Future JavaScript Language Features

-- 🟢 Pattern matching (there is a TC39 proposal, but it's overly complicated)
+- 🟢 Pattern matching (this doesn't follow the TC39 proposal which I found to be overly complicated)
 - 🟢 Immutable Records & Tuples
 - 🟢 do-expressions